perslab/CELLECT/README.md

 ### Specificity input

 This is one or several matrices containing genes in the index/first column and annotations in the subsequent columns.
-The gene names must be in **Ensembl human** format and the values in each cell should be between **0 and 1** e.g.
+The gene names must be in **Ensembl human** format and the specificity values in should be between **0 and 1** e.g.

 | gene 			  | Bladder.bladder_cell  | ... | Trachea.mesenchymal_cell |
 |-----------------|-----------------------|-----|--------------------------|